NZMinusDev/jq-range-slider/README.md

 5. ESLinter using [Airbnb standarts](https://github.com/airbnb/javascript) integrated with prettier and typescript which protects your knee from :gun: and your life from wasting :clock2:.
 6. Jest: delightful JavaScript Testing Framework with a focus on simplicity, it works fine with TypeScript.
 7. Pre-installed libraries:
+   1. lit-html to highlight html inside js/ts and only update the parts of the template that have changed since the last render;
-   1. jquery to support old projects;
+   2. jquery to support old projects;
-   2. lodash-es to supplement the js standard.
+   3. lodash-es to supplement the js standard.
 Tip: you should use only import of lodash-es(moreover, when importing, only care about the readability and strictness of the code, and not the optimization of the weight) instead of common lodash because ES6+ module syntax is supported by terser for optimization;
 8. Custom Tools:
    1. Basic pug layers and mixins;
    2. scss and ts shortcuts;